George W. English: Impeachment and resignation

-An impeachment trial was preliminary begun, but ended before full-blown proceedings were initiated and without a verdict, with the Senate dismissing impeachment charges at the House's request after English resigned from his office.
+An impeachment trial was preliminarily begun, but ended before full-blown proceedings were initiated and without a verdict, with the Senate dismissing impeachment charges at the House's request after English resigned from his office.
 He had been accused of abusive treatment of attorneys and litigants appearing before him.

 Coverage

 John T. Rogers of St. Louis Post-Dispatch won the 1927 Pulitzer Prize for Reporting with his coverage of the inquiry leading to English's impeachment.

 Death

 English died on July 19, 1941, in Fort Lauderdale, Florida.
 He was interred in Evergreen Cemetery in Fort Lauderdale.